← Back to ResourcesBreed Guides

 Where to adopt an Aussie in Calgary?

 CHS, AARCS, BARCS, ARF Alberta, Cochrane Humane (rural intake), Pawsitive Match.
-Most Calgary Aussies 1–3 years old at peak drive.
-Signal Hill SW Calgary popular for active culture but apartments need 90+ min daily exercise.
-FAST-ADOPTED — apply within 24–48 hours.
+Most Calgary Aussies are 1 to 3 years old at peak drive.
+Signal Hill SW Calgary is popular for active culture, but apartments need 90+ min daily exercise.
+Aussies are fast-adopted; apply within 24 to 48 hours.

 Australian Shepherds Furever?

 Cannot independently verify Alberta organization.
-Likely US-based regional rescue, defunct/rebranded, or confused with Calgary Humane/general rescues/Facebook groups.
-Verify any rescue via CRA charitable registry + AB physical address before applying.
+Likely US-based regional rescue, defunct or rebranded, or confused with Calgary Humane, general rescues, or Facebook groups.
+Verify any rescue via CRA charitable registry plus AB physical address before applying.

 ARPH (Australian Shepherd Rescue and Placement Helpline)?

 Real US-based national Aussie rescue network since 1996.
 NO Alberta pipeline.
-Calgary adopters cannot reasonably adopt due to cross-border + US home visit protocols.
-Don't donate expecting AB placement.
+Calgary adopters cannot reasonably adopt due to cross-border plus US home visit protocols.
+Do not donate expecting AB placement.

 Adopt Aussie Toronto/Ontario?

 Outside Calgary geographic adoption range.
 Real Ontario rescues exist but place within Ontario only.
-Cross-province adoption logistically difficult.
-Search Calgary local + Alberta provincial instead.
+Cross-province adoption is logistically difficult.
+Search Calgary local plus Alberta provincial instead.

 Mini Aussie vs Mini American Shepherd vs Toy Aussie?

-Mini American Shepherd = REAL AKC breed (2015), 15–30 lbs, MASCA-registered.
-“Miniature Australian Shepherd” = informal, often overlap.
-“Toy Aussie” NOT recognized — backyard breeder marketing, often unhealthy, AVOID.
-Choose Mini American Shepherd from MASCA breeder if small.
+Mini American Shepherd is a real AKC breed (2015), 15 to 30 lbs, MASCA-registered.
+“Miniature Australian Shepherd” is informal, often overlapping.
+“Toy Aussie” is NOT recognized.
+It is backyard breeder marketing, often unhealthy, avoid.
+Choose Mini American Shepherd from a MASCA breeder if you want a small Aussie-type.

 Free Aussies?

 Almost universally suspicious.
-Backyard breeders, owners dumping reactive 1–3yr Aussies, MDR1-affected dogs, scams, theft.
-AUSSIE-SPECIFIC: behavior issues 6–12mo to fix, MDR1 reactions $5K–$15K, herding-instinct child bites possible.
-Owner-rehoming with disclosure + meet at home + observe around kids/cars OK.
+Backyard breeders, owners dumping reactive 1 to 3 year Aussies, MDR1-affected dogs, scams, theft.
+Aussie-specific: behaviour issues take 6 to 12 months to fix, MDR1 reactions cost $5K to $15K, herding-instinct child bites possible.
+Owner-rehoming with disclosure plus meet at home plus observe around kids and cars is OK.

 Calgary Aussie cost?